 The opioid crisis is gaining mainstream attention across the nation.
 Many struggling with opioid addictions are turning to Suboxone.
 Suboxone is a combination of buprenorphine and naloxone.
-It and can be very effective for some people.
-This is when it comes to a maintenance drug for curbing illicit opiate cravings and withdrawal symptoms.
+It can be very useful for some people as a maintenance drug for curbing illicit opiate cravings and withdrawal symptoms.
 But what happens when the person becomes addicted to the addiction treatment medication?
 What happens when they need Suboxone detox?

 This, unfortunately, is an all too common problem.
 Suboxone can be a useful addiction treatment medication for those at high risk, especially with heroin.
-However, this drug also contains opioids.
-This brings its own risk of dependency with it.
+However, this drug also contains opioids which pose a number of risks.

 When Suboxone is used to ease withdrawal symptoms and cravings, tapering might be an issue.
-This is even under careful case management and proper monitoring.
-Not just Suboxone patients can quickly become dependent upon the drug.
-But, it can trigger cravings for stronger opioids leading people to use both.
+Even under careful case management and proper monitoring it’s difficult to tolerate the withdrawal.
+Suboxone patients can quickly become dependent upon the drug and it can trigger cravings for more potent opioids, leading people to use both.
 The fear of withdrawal symptoms alone keeps many people in this endless circle of addiction.
 This makes easing withdrawal symptoms a top priority for successful detoxes across the nation.

 How Does Suboxone Work?

-As mentioned earlier, Suboxone does have an opioid makeup to it.
+As mentioned earlier, Suboxone does contain an opioid called buprenorphine.
 The buprenorphine in Suboxone is an opioid agonist.
-Meaning it has the ability to latch to the opioid receptor sites throughout our central nervous systems and prolong the dependence.
-Suboxone also contains an opioid antagonist – the naloxone content.
-Naloxone is used to block the signals that these same opioid receptors transmit to the nervous system.
-Because of this quality, Suboxone can trigger severe withdrawal symptoms in a person suffering from opiate use disorder.
-This is when not used properly or within the correct time frame.
-Some of the most common opioid withdrawal symptoms Suboxone can trigger:
+This means it has the ability to latch to the opioid receptor sites throughout our central nervous systems and prolong the dependence.
+Suboxone also contains an opioid antagonist – called naloxone.
+Naloxone blocks the signals that these same opioid receptors transmit to the nervous system so there is minimal euphoria.
+Suboxone can trigger severe withdrawal symptoms in a person suffering from opiate use disorder because of this quality.
+This is, when not used correctly or within the correct time frame.
+Some of the most common opioid withdrawal symptoms Suboxone can trigger include:

 - Mood swings